davepetrov/AirBnb-Backend-CSCC43-FinalProject/README.md

     port: 3306
     host: 34.130.232.208
 ```
+\
+   *(<u>Note:</u> The database host `34.130.232.208` is run using GoogleCloud and for security, only allows access to my personal network.
+If you choose to run the database, you can PM me your IP and I will create a user for you to access the database.
+If you choose to use your own DB host, you can do so by replacing the `host` value with your own)*
 1. Run the following files (In order) in the database:
    1. Dropping all existing data: `/src/man/java/reset.dll`
    2. Creating db schema (tables, procedures, triggers)  `/src/man/java/schema.dll`
+*(<u>Note:</u> You can find the DB Schema here)*
    3. Insert sample (dummy) data:  `/src/man/java/data.dll`

 ### Possibility on improvement